Privacy Policy

 • Purchase history

-• Interaction logs (e.g., clicks, time spent on pages)
+• Interaction logs (e.g., time spent on pages)

 • Details about your service usage and preferences